sedc-codecademy/skwd10-net-09-aspnetwebapi/G1/Class03/LabExercise/README.md

 Task One:

 Create Web api application that supports endpoint for ADDING,RREMOVING, READING and UPDATING records in a phonebook.
 We wont use any fancy architecture, neather real database.
-We are going to use StaticDB
+We are going to use StaticDB.

 Suggested methods:

 CreateRecord

 GetAllRecords

 GetRecordById

 DeleteRecord

 UpdateRecord

 The domain model should have the following properties: